About Fermilab

 Since 1967, Fermilab has worked to answer these and other fundamental questions and enhance our understanding of everything we see around us.
 As the United States’ premier particle physics laboratory, we work on the world’s most advanced particle accelerators and dig down to the smallest building blocks of matter.
 We also probe the farthest reaches of the universe, seeking out the nature of dark matter and dark energy.

-Fermilab’s 1,750 employees include scientists and engineers from all around the world.
-Fermilab collaborates with more than 20 countries on physics experiments based in the United States and elsewhere.
+Fermilab’s 2,160 employees include scientists and engineers from all around the world.
+Fermilab collaborates with more than 50 countries on physics experiments based in the United States and elsewhere.

 For more about who we are and what we do, follow the links below.
 Contact us at fermilab@fnal.gov or by calling 630-840-3351.

-Fermilab’s vision and mission
+Learn more about Fermilab’s vision and mission.